teedoc/teedoc.github.io/docs/get_started/en/install/README.md

 ![error0](../../assets/images/action_error.jpg)
 ![error](../../assets/images/action_error_log.jpg)

-* Set the `pages` service of the warehouse and select the `gh-pages` branch.
+* Set the `pages` service of the repository and select the `gh-pages` branch.
 If there is no such branch, the previous step has not been completed or an error occurred.
 You can view the issue submission [issue](https://github.com/ teedoc/teedoc.github.io/issues/new) feedback
 ![pages](../../assets/images/pages_settings.jpg)

 * Then visit `username or organization name.github.io`, you will find a webpage, the content is exactly the same as `teedoc.github.io`!